sean-galloway/RTLDesignSherpa/docs/mark_down/rtl/clock_pulse.md

 ## Waveform

 ![Clock Pulse Wave](./_wavedrom_svg/wavedrom_clock_pulse.svg)
-In this waveform, the pulse occurs every 10 clocks.
+In this waveform, the pulse occurs every ten clocks.
 The pulse signal comes directly from a flop for maximal stability.

 ## Functionality